 Keep it covered, and each time you climb up to inspect your RV’s roof, sweep away any debris from your AC unit.

 Pro Tip: Keep your AC unit in good condition by covering it when it’s not in use!
 These are the 5 Best RV Air Conditioner Covers and Why You Should Use One.

 Clean the Air Filter Regularly

 The air filters in your RV air conditioner help filter out dust and other particles.
 However, you need to clean them regularly if you want them to work properly.
 Dirty air filters also cause inefficiencies in your unit.

 The more you use the AC, the more you’ll need to clean the filters.
 If you’re running it regularly, clean it every couple of weeks.
-However, you can likely get by cleaning it once a month if you’re only using it occasionally.
+However, you can likely get by with cleaning it once a month if you’re only using it occasionally.